This is an introduction to the folder structure that Mistika VR will create in your computer:

 Global application settings and camera presets folder. ( SGO AppData/VR folder)

 It contains the camera presets describing all the known camera rigs.
 Very often SGO or Mistika VR users publish new camera presets before they appear in new releases (typically in the Mistika VR Presets forum ), and you can install them by simply placing them in this folder.
+These files have a .grp extension, they can store new camera presets saved by the user and they are also compatible with other Mistika applications like Mistika Ultima / Mistika Boutique.

 The content of this folder depends on the installed products.
 In general, Mistika VR users not using other Mistika applications do not need to do anything with them, just be aware that they exist as this folder will need to be shared between all the applications of the Mistika family.